Shihabyooo/JebelMarraViz/README.md

 Datasets used:
 - JAXA ALOS World3D, 30m DSM (in geoTIFF format), via https://opentopography.org/.
 - NASA/JAXA TRMM rainfall data (average monthely rainfall, in geoTIFF format), via http://www.geog.ucsb.edu/~bodo/TRMM/
+- Wherever Google got its natural colour, satellite imagery from (Tried using USGS' earthexplorer portal, but it wasn't slow-internet friendly, so I clipped that data from a base map provided through a QGIS plugin called QMS and used an source labelled "Google.cn satellite")

+NOTE: This repo DOES NOT contain the natural colour textures.
+The one I used was > 100MB in size (it was covering a > 7000 km^2 region, after all), uploading would've been a pain.

 Raster preperation was carried out with QGIS.
 Major preperations steps were: